Haidra-Org/AI-Horde-Worker/README.md

-# This is a fork of AI-Horde-Worker that use oobabooga's text-generation-webui instead of KoboldAI for text generation

 This repository allows you to set up a AI Horde Worker to generate or alchemize images for others

 # AI Horde Worker